RickdeJager/stegseek/README.md

 At the moment, Stegseek can only be installed by building from source.
 The following steps will help you install Stegseek on Ubuntu.

 ## Installing dependencies
-Running the following command will install all requires dependencies:
+Running the following command will install all required dependencies:

 ```bash
 sudo apt install libmhash-dev libmcrypt-dev libjpeg-dev zlib1g-dev git autoconf build-essential